Professional

 In August 2021, a new strategic round of investment was secured from both Accel-KKR and Francisco Partners.

-I am also an angel investor and technical advisor for a healthcare startup based in Kansas City, SMRxT, advising on matters related to software architecture, product strategy, information security and regulatory compliance.
+I was also an angel investor and technical advisor for a healthcare startup based in Kansas City, SMRxT, advising on matters related to software architecture, product strategy, information security and regulatory compliance.

 I was previously Vice President and Engineering Fellow at Cerner, a global healthcare information technology company headquartered in Kansas City, Missouri.
 At the time of my departure, the global reach of Cerner solutions spanned more than 30 countries.